Sarvagya-28/codeforcare/README.md

 Appointment Booking: Patients can view available slots and book appointments with preferred doctors.

-Doctor Dashboard: Doctors can manage their availability and view upcoming appointments.

 Responsive Design: Optimized for desktops, tablets, and mobile devices.